xbeat/Machine-Learning/README.md

 Logistic Regression is a fundamental statistical method used for binary classification problems.
 It models the probability of an instance belonging to a particular class.
 Despite its name, logistic regression is used for classification, not regression.

+## Understanding Abstract Base Classes (ABCs) in Python

+Introduction to Abstract Base Classes

+Abstract Base Classes (ABCs) provide a way to define interfaces in Python, enforcing a contract that derived classes must fulfill.
+They act as a blueprint for other classes, establishing a set of methods and properties that concrete implementations must provide.

 ## Introducing Foundation Agents The Next Frontier in AI Decision-Making

 What are Foundation Agents?